crudecomputer/jrny/README.md

 - Plain SQL: DSLs are nice but hard to use for anything complicated
 - History is one-way: down migrations get complicated and are very easy to miss something (eg. an index)
 - Compiled applications are easier to manage than language runtimes
-- Encourage stress-free revisions: database management should be isolated from applications
+- Encourage stress-free revisions: database management should be untangled from application deploys

 ## Proposed features